lorenzoongithub/nudge4j/README.md

 - experiment with live code.

-To use nudge4j, there is nothing to download.

-All you have to do is to add *less than 100 lines of code* in your program.
+To use nudge4j, just add [less than 100 lines of code](https://lorenzoongithub.github.io/nudge4j/index.html#Integration) in your program.

 <img src='n4j.in.action.gif' alt='nudge4j in action]' />